 Please be reassured that providing you continue to engage with your programme, the University will continue to sponsor you under Tier 4 and your visa will not be affected.
 It is envisaged that this will allow the vast majority of Tier 4 students to be able to complete studies within the normal expected timescale without requiring further visa permission.

-If students need visa advice, they should contact the Student Advice and Support Service.
+If you need visa advice, you should contact the Student Advice and Support Service.

 I have unexpected caring responsibilities as a result of a closure of a nursery/school/day centre or other care facility.
 What should I do?

 If you are unable to work due to unexpected caring responsibilities, we will deem you to be working from home and you should follow the advice set out for staff who have been instructed to self-isolate.

 We recognise that you might find it difficult to work while caring for dependents, and we ask you to do whatever you are able to do.
 Please ensure that you keep in close contact with your supervisors during this period.
 If you feel you are not able to continue with your research you should discuss this with them as soon as possible.

 You may wish to submit a mitigating circumstances form at the next progression board if you feel your circumstances have been exceptional and there has been significant disruption to your PhD.

 Can I continue to take part in Doctoral College workshops and events?